hashicorp/terraform/website/source/docs/providers/aws/r/route53_zone.html.markdown

 The following attributes are exported:

 * `zone_id` - The Hosted Zone ID.
 This can be referenced by zone records.
 * `name_servers` - A list of name servers in a default delegation set.
-Supported only for Public Hosted Zones.
   Find more about delegation sets in [AWS docs](http://docs.aws.amazon.com/Route53/latest/APIReference/actions-on-reusable-delegation-sets.html).